 In a school that places a high value on virtue, many of the problems that children have in other schools are minimized.
 Of course, children must be challenged to overcome their fallen nature through prayer and the sacraments, and by striving to live lives of virtue just like adults.
 Issues will always occur that are natural expressions of their human development.

-Unfortunately, our children are victims of a culture that celebrates some of those “expressions” that violate human dignity and respect.
+Unfortunately, our children are victims of a culture that celebrates when human development is poorly formed contrary to human dignity and respect.
 At the Regina Academies, students are challenged to live up to the challenge Jesus gave us, to love our neighbor as ourself.
 Bullying, and other social issues, are addressed appropriately.

 As another parent said: